curiouslychris/smooch-docs/slate/source/includes/rest/core/_integrations.md

 # Integrations
 This set of endpoints is used to configure and manage various front-end messaging channels.
-A JWT is required with `account` or `app` scope.

 The supported integration types are: Facebook Messenger, Twitter DM, LINE, Telegram, Twilio SMS, WeChat, Viber and Mailgun.